Andyargueasae/chloroscan/README.rst

     figshare download -o CAT_db.tar.gz 27990278

 ``Note``: The tar.gz format of CAT database's size is 47GB, and nearly 85GB after unzipped, please ensure you have enough disk storage.
+Meanwhile, the space to setup the conda environment also requires 15 GB of disk.

 Sample data to try
 ==================